kole-swapnil/Membership_Platform/README.md

 Creating a repository for **Membership Platform X NFT Marketplace**

 Need developers to contribute to create the following components exactly similar to what the design shows.
-Basically do the UI integration
+Basically do the UI integration.
+PR should be to master branch.
+Should follow all good practices.

 #### For contributors